Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Methodology

 We study calibration of parameters in a GCM by formulating parameter learning as a Bayesian inverse problem.
 Define $\mmm[G]_T(\bbb[\theta];\bbb[v]^{(0)})$ to be the forward map sending the parameters $\bbb[\theta]$ to time-aggregated simulated climate statistics (averaged over a window of length $T>0$) from an initial state $\bbb[v]^{(0)}$.
-We assume that the aggregation $\mmm[G]_T(\bbb[\theta],\cdot)$ is statistically stationary, and samples of such aggregated climate statistics are referred to as \emph{data} throughout.
+We assume that the aggregation $\mmm[G]_T(\bbb[\theta],\cdot)$ is statistically stationary, and we refer to samples of such aggregated climate statistics as data throughout, irrespective of whether they are observational or computationally generated.
 We consider a situation in which data are only locally available, at a particular spatial or spatio-temporal location, indexed by $k$, which we refer to as the design point.
-This is relevant to our application of targeted high-resolution simulations with limited spatial and temporal extent.
-We make use of a restriction operation $W_k$ to a point $k$, and define the local forward map, $\mmm[S]_T(\bbb[\theta];k,\bbb[v]^{(0)}) = W_k\mmm[G]_T(\bbb[\theta];\bbb[v]^{(0)})$.
+We make use of a restriction operation $W_k$ to a point $k$, and define the limited-area forward map, $\mmm[S]_T(\bbb[\theta];k,\bbb[v]^{(0)}) = W_k\mmm[G]_T(\bbb[\theta];\bbb[v]^{(0)})$.

-For any given $k$, assume we have local data $\bbb[z]_k$ available.
-In the application of interest, $\bbb[z]_k$ is produced by a high-resolution simulation run.
-We can construct the forward map $\mmm[S]_T(\cdot;k,\cdot)$, to form an inverse problem for the GCM learning from the local data as
+For any given $k$, assume we have data $\bbb[z]_k$ available.
+For example, $\bbb[z]_k$ could be produced with a simulation with limited spatial or temporal extent, or by running a field campaign.
+We form an inverse problem for GCM learning from this data as